 Virtual reality offers the potential to completely alter the way we see, think and interact with the world.
-Goldmansachs predicts that virtual reality/augmented reality headsets have the potential to replace smartphones and personal computers as the tool of choice for interfacing with technology.
-It has the capacity to be revolutionary, with many use cases in a wide range of business applications across many different industries.
+Goldman Sachs predicts that virtual reality/augmented reality headsets have the potential to replace smartphones and personal computers as the tool of choice for interfacing with technology.
+(1) It has the capacity to be revolutionary, with many use cases in a wide range of business applications across many different industries.

 As with all new technology, virtual reality presents forward thinking businesses innovative ways to improve themselves and their products/services.
-In the coming years it is expected to have use cases in a wide range of business applications, leading many big technology companies (such as Facebook, Google, Microsoft, Sony, HTC & Samsung, to name a few) are beginning to take interest in utilising and developing this new platform.
-In 2014-2016 alone there were 225 VR venture capital investments totaling 3.5 billion, 30% of B2C companies on Forbes 2000 used VR marketing in 2017 and there is expected to be a x20 increase in the total internet traffic of VR/AR between 2016 and 2021.
+In the coming years it is expected to have applications in a wide range of businesses, leading many big technology companies (such as Facebook, Google, Microsoft, Sony, HTC & Samsung, to name a few) are beginning to take interest in utilising and developing this new platform.
+In 2014-2016 alone there were 225 VR venture capital investments totalling 3.5 billion, 30% of B2C companies on Forbes 2000 used VR marketing in 2017 (2) and there is expected to be a x20 increase in the total internet traffic of VR/AR between 2016 and 2021.
+(3)

 So why is there so much hype about this new technology?
 To put it simply, people enjoy virtual reality experiences.
-They are more emotionally engaging than normal video and after trying a VR experience people often describe it using words like ‘cool’, ‘like’, ‘awesome’, ‘excited’ & ‘fun’.
+They are more emotionally engaging than normal video (4) and after trying a VR experience people often describe it using words like ‘cool’, ‘like’, ‘awesome’, ‘excited’ & ‘fun’.
 Additionally, people are highly likely to tell their friends about VR experiences and go on to seek out more VR in the future.
-Even among those who haven’t tried VR, most are interested and feel positively towards such experiences.
-VR is also excellent for building consumer sentiment: using VR can build a positive view of a brand, as well as making it seem innovative.
+Even among those who haven’t tried VR, most are interested and feel positively towards VR experiences.
+(5) VR is also excellent for building consumer sentiment: using VR builds a positive view of a brand, as well as making it seem innovative.
+(6)